martyboggs/threejs-world/_posts/2017-01-14-threejs-game-tutorial-climber.md

 ## Controls

 If you dig through the threeJS examples on their site, you will find lots of references to little plugins to use in your projects.
 I found one by mrdoob called <a href="https://threejs.org/examples/js/controls/PointerLockControls.js" target="_blank" rel="nofollow">PointerLockControls.js</a> that worked nicely with my game.
-It doesn't use the Pointer Lock API described above, but the controls are usually associated with it.
-A better name may have been "First Person Controls."
+It's a little confusing because the PointerLockControls.js script doesn't include the Pointer Lock API.
+You'll have to include it yourself in a click event for example.

 ```javascript
 var controls = new THREE.PointerLockControls(camera);